pydata/xarray/doc/time-series.rst

-Through the standalone ``cftime`` library and a custom subclass of :py:class:`pandas.Index`, xarray supports a subset of the indexing functionality enabled through the standard :py:class:`pandas.DatetimeIndex` for dates from non-standard calendars or dates using a standard calendar, but outside the `Timestamp-valid range`_ (approximately between years 1678 and 2262).
+Through the standalone ``cftime`` library and a custom subclass of :py:class:`pandas.Index`, xarray supports a subset of the indexing functionality enabled through the standard :py:class:`pandas.DatetimeIndex` for dates from non-standard calendars commonly used in climate science or dates using a standard calendar, but outside the `Timestamp-valid range`_ (approximately between years 1678 and 2262).

 .. note::